 Let's say its a Friday and there are 12 games on the NHL schedule that day.
 The total might be set to 68.5 goals.
 This gives you a betting interest on every single game being played, which adds another layer of excitement to NHL betting.

-Hockey Betting Tips
+Ice Hockey Betting Strategies

 Be Selective With Your Bets